 Interested in further information?
 Please read our strategy document here.

-We are hosting a fundraiser in August, in collaboration with the Beverly Bottle Depot.
+We will continue hosting a fundraiser, in collaboration with the Beverly Bottle Depot.
 Simply bring your bottles to the Beverly Bottle Depot and ask to donate to the Rundle Heights Park Redevelopment.
-Alternately, we will be out in the community on August 23, 2020 collecting bottles.

 Interested in learning more or volunteering your time?
 Please let us know through our online form.